jaymzee/box/lithium/README.md

 To use LLVMpipe (software rasterizer) instead of SVGA3D add nomodeset to the kernel cmdline in grub.

-## vboxvideo, vwmgfx, vmware, and OpenGL
+## vboxvideo, vmwgfx, vmware, and OpenGL
 This driver is used for the VirtualBox VBoxSVGA and VMSVGA Graphics Controllers.